 Popular with tourists and locals alike, you’ll be struck by its mix of fast-food restaurants and gourmet traditional eateries, its rugged coastline and the man-made sands, and its long waterfront promenade populated by dozens of different nationalities.

-3 hr flights and great deals on hotel packages, including year-round delectable weather, (even in October, making it a top break for when school’s out) make Malta a perennial favourite for family holidays and cheap holidays in 2019 or 2019.
+3 hr flights and great deals on hotel packages, including year-round delectable weather, (even in October, making it a top break for when school’s out) make Malta a perennial favourite for family holidays, cheap holidays and all inclusive holidays in 2019 / 2020.

 St Paul's Bay is home to both Bugibba and Qawra.
 Bugibba caters to a wide range of tourists and provides for everyone from families to young couples.
 Along the front runs the man-made beach, but all along the coast there's places to lay down a towel on the giant, flat rocks that jut out into the water.
 There's also lots of lidos all along the curve of St Paul's Bay and here you can relax, enjoy some water sports, or go for a splash.

 In the centre of town you'll find the Il Bajja square, which is a cobbled area with lots of restaurants, bars and cafes, laid out in that familiar, open-air Mediterranean style.
 Branching out of Il Bajja are a number of streets and the main strip which provides your fast-food restaurants and pubs, if that's what you're after.

 Bugibba is also only a 20 minutes away from Valleta by bus.
 Malta's historic capital is a sprawling city with winding streets, galleries and Baroque churches, awesome for a day trip.
 Another day trip includes heading to nearby Cirkewwa (around 30-40minutes) to catch the ferry to Mgarr harbour on Gozo, or drop off on the way on Comino to visit the Blue Lagoon.